UMM-CSci-3601-S23/iteration-1-ash-gregory-chenfei-harry/docs/server/requests.md

 - `price` must be present and greater than zero
 - `priority` must be present and a positive integer

-Note that the `count_remaining` value in the request will be be initialized with the `count` provided.
-The `date_added` and `date_updated` values are both updated with the current time formatted as an ISO 8601 string.
+Note that the `countRemaining` value in the request will be be initialized with the `count` provided.
+The `dateAdded` and `dateUpdated` values are both updated with the current time formatted as an ISO 8601 string.